vitessio/website/content/en/docs/16.0/reference/features/topology-service.md

 * if using filtered replication, the source shards this shard is replicating from.
 * the list of cells that have tablets in this shard.
-* shard-global tablet controls, like `DeniedTable`s, which no tablet should serve in this shard.
+* shard-global tablet controls, like `DeniedTables`, which specifies a comma-separated list of tables to deny queries on.

 A Shard can be locked.
 We use this during operations that affect either the Shard record, or multiple tablets within a Shard (like reparenting), so multiple